How do you generate wealth through compound growth investing?

 Unfortunately, the Canadian dividend aristocrats rule differs from the US rules above where only 5 years is necessary and it has a forgiving rule where you can maintain a dividend rate for 1 year once included.

-There are currenly 87 canadian dividend stocks and REITs in the list with the same dividend growth disparity as the other lists.
+There are currently 87 canadian dividend stocks and REITs in the list with the same dividend growth disparity as the other lists.

 Additional Dividend Investing Metrics